 What’s one thing you want diners to know about the menu at your restaurant – perhaps your favorite dish, an unexpected entree or the inspiration behind one of the dishes you decided to include on the menu?

-While there’s no doubt that db Bistro Moderne has a definite French influence, diners should know that it has so much more to offer.
+While there’s no doubt that Boulud Sud has a definite French influence, diners should know that it has so much more to offer.
 This summer we’re doing an in-house pop up featuring Daniel’s New York Restaurant Boulud Sud.
 The menu is Mediterranean inspired, with dishes from the south of France, Spain, Italy, Northern Africa and Greece.
 And that we sell the best frita in Miami.